Question: What exactly is a retirement "paycheck"?

 Answer: It is income received on a regular basis after someone stops working or decides to cut back on work hours in later life.
 A retirement "paycheck" makes it easy to pay monthly bills, which provides financial security and peace of mind.
 It also continues a money management system that most people are used to before retiring where they received income in regular payments.
 While farmers and other self-employed business owners may not have always earned a "regular" income while working, as retirees they'll want a steady income to pay household expenses, travel, and achieve other important financial goals.

 Another benefit of a retirement "paycheck" is that it can be structured to provide a "safe" withdrawal rate to reduce the risk of outliving your assets.
 Along with out-of-pocket medical expenses, outliving savings is a big concern of retirees.
 A 1994 study found that an inflation-adjusted withdrawal rate of 4% of a retiree's portfolio balance will generally last for 30 years when the portfolio consists of 50% stocks and 50% bonds.
 This became known as "The 4% Rule."
 For example, with $500,000 of savings, you would withdraw $20,000 ($500,000 x .04) during your first year of retirement and $20,600 and $21,218 in years 2 and 3, assuming a 3% annual inflation rate.
-Research published in 2021, however, found that retirees should spend no more that 3.3% of their savings in the first year of a three-decade retirement.
-The change in withdrawal rate was based on lower investment returns predicted in future years.
+Recent research has found safe withdrawal rates in a range between 3% and 4%.

 So how does someone create a retirement "paycheck"?
 There are a number of strategies to arrange regular income payments at regular time intervals.
 Farmers who own their farm land and equipment also have additional methods that are unique to agriculture, such as renting out parcels of their land to other farmers and receiving structured income payments from the sale of land or through farmland preservation programs.